jamoy/awesome-saas-boilerplates-and-starter-kits/README.md

 ## Overview

-This catalog aims to provide an easy way to find and share starter kits and templates across various tech stacks, frameworks, and languages.
+This catalog aims to provide an easy way to find and share starter kits and templates across various tech stacks, frameworks, database and languages.
 Each entry includes detailed information about the boilerplate, including the tech stack, price, developer, and a link to the repository or website.

 ## Featured Boilerplates